JetBrains/resharper-devguide/topics/basics/getting_started.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-This documentation section will help you get started with developing ReSharper and Rider plugins.
+This documentation section will help you get started with developing ReSharper Platform plugins.
 You can use either [JetBrains Rider](https://www.jetbrains.com/rider/download) or [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) (with or without [ReSharper](https://www.jetbrains.com/resharper/download/)) as your IDE (it is highly recommended to use the latest available version).
 Please refer to the [Rider Web Help](https://www.jetbrains.com/help/rider) or [ReSharper Web Help](https://www.jetbrains.com/help/resharper) to become more familiar with the products.

-> In some cases, implementing an actual ReSharper or Rider plugin might not be necessary, as [alternative solutions](plugin_alternatives.md) exist.
+> In some cases, implementing an actual ReSharper Platform plugin might not be necessary, as [alternative solutions](plugin_alternatives.md) exist.
 >
 {type="tip"}

-## Creating ReSharper and Rider Plugins
+## Creating Plugins From Template

 Creating new ReSharper and Rider plugin projects is performed using the dedicated `dotnet new` template.
 The generator creates all the necessary project files based on a few template inputs.